EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 (j) the risk of mixing with relevant products of unknown origin or produced in areas where deforestation or forest degradation has occurred or is occurring

-Annex 3: Country Coverage by Service Providers according to Approach
+Annex 3: Country Coverage by EFICO-approved Service Providers for Deforestation Risk Assessment

 Ethiopia